SimpleStack/simplestack.github.io/index.md

 In SimpleStak.Orm : **1 Class = 1 Table**.
 There should be no surprising or hidden behaviour.

 Effectively this allows you to create a table from any POCO type and it should persist as expected in a DB Table with columns for each of the classes 1st level public properties.
-Some [attributes](#Available Attributes) can be added on your class to tune the way the queries are generated (Alias, Schema, PrimaryKey, Index,...)
+[Attributes](/attributes) can be added on your class to tune the way the queries are generated (Alias, Schema, PrimaryKey, Index,...)

 ### Sample usage